Anismhamid/server/ReadMe.md

 ## Overview

 This is the server-side implementation of the Shok Habena Market e-commerce platform.
 It serves as the backend API for managing users, products, orders, carts, receipts, business information, and discounts.
-It also includes real-time features powered by Socket.IO for instant updates to users and admins.
+It also includes real-time features powered by Socket.IO for instant updates to users and admins and uses Google OAuth for googe registeration/login.

 # Taple of content